Health Information on COVID-19

-- Shortness of breath
+- Shortness of breath or difficulty breathing.

-When to seek immediate medical attention
+When to seek medical attention

-If you develop emergency warning signs for COVID-19 get medical attention immediately.
+If your illness gets worse or you notice any of these emergency warning signs for COVID-19, call your medical care provider right away.
 Emergency warning signs include*:

 - Trouble breathing.

-- Persistent pain or pressure in the chest.
+- Ongoing pain or pressure in the chest.

-- New confusion or inability to arouse.
+- New confusion or not being able to wake up.

 - Bluish lips or face.

-Immigrant and Refugee Communities
+Immigrant and refugee communities

 Health officials recommend taking the same precautions for COVID-19 as you would for avoiding colds and the flu: